Before a Lung Transplant

 - Lung transplant surgeons

 The United Network for Organ Sharing (UNOS), a federally regulated, non-profit organization, manages the wait list for transplant organs.

 The average wait time for a lung lasts from a few weeks to several years.
 Learn more about the complex factors that impact your time on the wait list.

 Self-Care While Waiting

-We encourage patients to participate in a Pulmonary Rehabilitation Program.
-It can help improve your quality of life before transplant and speed your recovery after surgery.
+Advanced lung disease can cause muscle weakness and deconditioning.
+Participating in a pulmonary rehabilitation program can help you get stronger and improve your health.
+This individualized program can help improve your quality of life before transplant and speed your recovery after surgery.

 Don't live in Charlottesville?
 We can help you enroll in a program close to home.

 Learn about the care and support you receive after a lung transplant.